 We already have one foot in the door in that future, emphasized New Lab co-founder David Belt, opening the evening.
 We have amended our limited memory with the virtually infinite capacity of hard-drives on remote servers.
 We delegate pathfinding and other cognitive skills to our phones and allow AI algorithms to do some decision-making for us.
 These tools have become extensions of our brains.
 “Is there a difference if the tool is in our hand or if it is an implant in our brain?”
 Belt asks.

-Human augmentation is in fact, not even a new idea, recounted moderator Nadja Oertelt, Massive Science CEO and co-founder.
+Human augmentation is in fact, not even a new idea, recounted moderator Nadja Oertelt, CEO and co-founder.
 Since the dawn of humanity, we’ve used tools to extend our physical ability and turned to naturally occurring substances, such as tobacco and caffeine, for neurological effects.
-Even arm prosthetics and hearing aids were invented a few centuries ago.
+Even and were invented a few centuries ago.

 But we are now at a tipping point — new technologies are being developed faster than ever, and they’ve taken a shift by becoming able to alter the biology of the body or interface directly with the brain.
 “We’re kind of reaching this really radical point,” Oertelt states.
 “These things are happening very rapidly and there are a lot of questions that we need to answer.”